click on your browser menu above ⁞ to translate the website in your language.

 DIRECT SOURCING

 1- The number one rule is to source Vanilla pods directly from the Vanilla Farmers, rather than from resellers, as far as possible.
 It guarantee the origin and you have much more chances to source high quality Vanilla.
 Possibly you may even choose your vanilla pods.
-Click HERE if you wish to learn about the added value Sylvanilla® bring to Agroforestry Vanilla Farmers.

 HOW WORTH IS FARMERS' WORK?